dearhive/MashShare/README.md

 ## Note ##

-This is the latest developer version of Mashshare. if you just want to use Mashshare install the productive version which you get at [wordpress.org](http://wordpress.org/plugins/mashsharer/)
+This is the latest developer version of MashShare. if you just want to use MashShare install the productive version which you get at [wordpress.org](http://wordpress.org/plugins/mashsharer/)

 ## Installation ##